meta-morpho-sys/new_bookmark_manager/README.md

 # Bookmark Manager

-##### App developed during [Makers Academy](https://www.makersacademy.com/) course for the purpose of studying of the Sinatra framework, Databases and ORM.
+##### App developed during [Makers Academy](https://www.makersacademy.com/) course for the purpose of studying the Sinatra framework, Databases and ORM.
+The focus on this project was build from scratch an ORM tool with the aid of SQL and Ruby to store data in a database, convert it into objects and use it within the app.

-With this is an app you can store and display all links that you want to keep within easy reach.
+With app you can store and display all links that you want to keep within easy reach.

-Add as many bookmarks as you wish, update them, leave comments and assign tags, and when you no longer need your bookmarks, you can easily remove them.
+You can as many bookmarks as you wish, update them, leave comments and assign tags, and when you no longer need your bookmarks, you can easily remove them.

+### Technologies used
+App:
+- [Sinatra](https://github.com/sinatra/sinatra) - Quick tool for creating web applications
+- [PG](https://deveiate.org/code/pg/) - The Ruby PostgreSQL Driver
+- [BCrypt](https://rubygems.org/gems/bcrypt/versions/3.1.11) - Security algorithm for hashing passwords
+- [Rake](https://github.com/ruby/rake) - task management and build automation tool

+Testing:
+- [RSpec](https://github.com/rspec/rspec) - Behaviour Driven Development for Ruby
+- [Capybara](https://github.com/teamcapybara/capybara/blob/3.0_stable/README.md) - Simulator of how a user interacts with the app.

 ### Prerequisites